Kimo Williams: Music composition and academia

 In 1997, Williams wrote the music for the Steppenwolf Theatre production of A Streetcar Named Desire, leading to his partnership with Gary Sinise and, in 2003, the creation of the Lt.
 Dan Band (named for Sinise's character in film Forrest Gump).
 Also in 1997, he directed the Goodman Theatre's production of the August Wilson play, “Ma Rainey’s Black Bottom”.
 In 2008, Williams' Fanfare for Life was performed during the Alabama Symphony's annual musical tribute to Martin Luther King Jr.

 His compositions include works for chamber ensembles and orchestras and have been performed by groups worldwide, including the Czech National Symphony Orchestra and the Chicago Sinfonietta.

 In October 2013 a commission by Williams for the string quartet ETHEL was premiered at the Brooklyn Academy of Music.

 In 1996, he accepted a position in the Arts Entertainment and Media Management Department of Columbia College.
 He retired from that position in 2017 and moved to Shepherdstown West Virginia.

 Honors

 Kimo Williams was named Chicagoan of the Year in 2006, and was recognized for a lifetime of work including the 1998 founding of the United States Vietnam Art Program.

 In 1999, he received the Lancaster Symphony Orchestra's Composer Award, and has been the recipient of honors from the Detroit Symphony Orchestra and the Savannah Symphony Orchestra.
 Buffalo Soldiers, one of his most well-known works, was the result of a commission by The West Point Academy to celebrate their 2002 Bicentennial.

 In 2007 he was named a Fulbright Program for his works in music, education and history.

+He received the Vietnam Veterans of America Excellence in the Arts Award in 2014 at the VVA National Leadership Conference in Wichita.